trovu/trovu/Namespaces.md

 So in the example before, shortcuts from `.us` override those from `en`, and both those from `o`.

-## Forcing a namespace (and overriding `language` or `country` setting)
+## Adding a namespace (and overriding `language` or `country` setting)

-You can force to use a certain namespace by prefixing the query with `[namespace].` If `[namespace]` happens to be a language or country namespace, it will also override the current language or country.
+You can add a certain namespace to the subscribed namespaces by prefixing the query with `[namespace].` If `[namespace]` happens to be a language or country namespace, it will also override the current language or country.

 ### Example
 #### Settings